MySQL Enterprise Authentication

 - MySQL External Authentication for LDAP - Enables you to configure MySQL to authenticate users via LDAP (Lightweight Directory Access Protocol) servers.
 Users or groups of users can be specified in detail via LDAP specifications.
 Username/Password, SASL, GSSAPI/Kerberos authentication are supported.

-- New!
-MySQL Native Kerberos Authentication - Enables you to configure MySQL to authenticate users using Kerberos.
+- MySQL Native Kerberos Authentication - Enables you to configure MySQL to authenticate users using Kerberos.
 Kerberos authentication supports userless and passwordless scenarios.

 - MySQL External Authentication for Windows - Enables you to configure MySQL to use native Windows services to authenticate client connections.
 Users who have logged in to Windows can connect from MySQL client programs to the server based on the token information in their environment without specifying an additional password.